KEJackson-94/SAM/README.md

 **data_raw:** contains raw data (i.e., not yet transformed for monotonicity) for environmental, economic, and social dimensions.
 We maintain folders for archived data from previous years/editions of SAM for recorded keeping purposes and to identify any discrepencies or changes made to the data from their original sources.

-**data_trans:** contains transformed data based on raw data values so that larger values indicate higher sustainability.

-**data_score:** contains unbounded and bounded scores based on thresholds, and scores derived from normalization methods (SAM_score_normalization).
+**data_trans_score:** contains transformed data based on raw data values so that larger values indicate higher sustainability.
+Scores are then derived from normalization methods (SAM_score_normalization).

 **scripts:** folder containing R and python scripts named after the folders in which script outputs are sent.